Hello! This is A. M. Dassu’s official website.

 “…powerfully strikes the balance between heartbreak and hope, staying with you well after you’ve finished reading.”

-A. M. Dassu is a writer of both fiction and non-fiction and is based in the heart of England.
-She is the author of the internationally critically acclaimed, award-winning novel Boy, Everywhere which is one of The Guardian’s, Bookriot’s, BookTrust’s and CLPE’s Best Children’s Books of 2020 and has been given a much coveted Kirkus Star.
-It also featured as one of The Guardian’s Children’s Best New Novels on publication in October, is on Amnesty’s Books That Inspire Activism list and has a Booklist and Publisher’s Weekly starred review in America.
+A. M. Dassu is an award winning writer of both non-fiction and fiction and is based in the heart of England.
+She is the author of the internationally critically acclaimed novel Boy, Everywhere which is one of The Guardian’s, Bookriot’s, BookTrust’s and CLPE’s Best Children’s Books of 2020 and has been given a much coveted star from Kirkus, Booklist and Publisher’s Weekly in America.
+It also featured as one of The Guardian’s Children’s Best New Novels on publication in October, is on Amnesty’s Books That Inspire Activism list and has been listed for 10 awards including the Waterstones Children’s Book Prize, the “most prestigious accolade for children’s books in the UK”.
 She is Deputy Editor of SCBWI-BI’s magazine, Words & Pictures, and a Director of Inclusive Minds, a unique organisation for people who are passionate about inclusion, diversity, equality, and accessibility in children’s literature.
-She is also one The Literacy_Trust ‘s Connecting Stories campaign authors which aims to help inspire a love of reading and writing in children and young people.
+She is also patron of The Other Side of Hope, a new print and online literary magazine, edited by immigrants and refugees which serves to celebrate the refugee and immigrant communities worldwide and one of The National Literacy_Trust ‘s Connecting Stories campaign authors which aims to help inspire a love of reading and writing in children and young people.
 Previously, she has worked in project management, marketing, and editorial.
 Her work has been published by The Huffington Post, Times Educational Supplement, SCOOP Magazine, Lee and Low Books, and DK Books.
 When she isn’t battling emails or writing, she mentors aspiring authors and loves to shout about other people’s books.